swarms-cto/swarms/README.md

   </a>
 </p>

+## 🌐 Swarms-CTO (Community Edition)

+This is the **community-driven continuation** of the original Swarms project — a fork maintained under a **CTO (Community Takeover)** effort to keep the vision alive, open, and evolving.

+Our goal is simple:
+**build an open ecosystem where agents can collaborate, transact, and operate autonomously across the internet.**

+The Community Edition will introduce **AEP — Agent Economy Protocol**, a new economic layer powered by [SSI Agents Launchpad](https://ssi.fun) and **x402** to enable **seamless, trustless money flow between agents** across the Swarms ecosystem and empower $swarms.
+From payments to task execution to agent-to-agent services, AEP aims to unlock real economic activity for on-chain agents.

+We welcome contributions from anyone who wants to push the agent economy forward — developers, researchers, builders, or curious explorers.

+**PRs, issues, experiments — all are welcome.
+Let’s build the next generation of autonomous agent infrastructure together.**

 ## ✨ Features

 Swarms delivers a comprehensive, enterprise-grade multi-agent infrastructure platform designed for production-scale deployments and seamless integration with existing systems.
 [Learn more about the swarms feature set here](https://docs.swarms.world/en/latest/swarms/features/)